-IPSX fills a gap in the investment landscape and gives a bespoke public market option for real estate owners and investors.
+IPSX fills a gap in the commercial property investment landscape and gives a bespoke public market option for real estate owners and investors.
 It offers flexibility, liquidity, speed of execution, better access to investors, and more favourable valuation methods.
-Investors of all types enjoy direct investment in income-producing institutional grade real estate, with the liquidity associated with the public markets.
+Real estate investors of all types enjoy direct investment in income-producing institutional grade real estate, with the liquidity associated with the public markets.

 Traditional IPOs on existing generalist stock exchanges are mainly targeted at professional institutional investors such as pension funds, insurance companies and hedge funds.